Robust Reasoning Benchmark: Methodology

-\textbf{Transformation Design Principles} To ensure rigor, fairness, and consistency, every adversarial transformation adheres to four guidelines: \begin{itemize}[leftmargin=*] \item \textbf{Information-Theoretic Invariance:} The transformation cannot add extraneous mathematical constraints, remove necessary premises, or introduce lexical ambiguities that would change the difficulty of the problem. \item \textbf{Algorithmic Reversibility:} The transformation must be deterministic and programmatically invertible.
-We verify this by using Python reversal scripts for each transformation rule, confirming that original problem statement can be reconstructed without heuristics. \item \textbf{Cognitive Tractability:} The transform must be simple enough that a human, equipped only with pen and paper, can decode the text and subsequently solve the mathematical problem without any degradation compared to their baseline accuracy. \item \textbf{Explicit Decoding Protocol:} The exact transformation rule is provided in plain English to the model in user query.
-The model is explicitly instructed to execute a two-stage trajectory: first, programmatically decode the input to reconstruct the problem statement; second, execute mathematical reasoning to solve it. \item \textbf{Grid Padding and Alignment:} For all visual and spatial encodings, we ensure that character spacing is strictly preserved by substituting blank spaces with explicit dots (\texttt{.}) or padding the grid dimensions perfectly.
-This ensures that when the LLM's tokenizer parses the grid, the geometric alignment (e.g., columns in the vertical snake, or edges in the rectangle) remains structurally intact. \end{itemize}
+\paragraph{Transformation Design Principles.} To ensure rigor, fairness, and consistency, every adversarial transformation adheres to the following guidelines: \emph{Information-Theoretic Invariance:} The transformation cannot add extraneous mathematical constraints, remove necessary premises, or introduce lexical ambiguities that would change the difficulty of the problem. \emph{Algorithmic Reversibility:} The transformation must be deterministic and programmatically invertible.
+We verify this by using Python reversal scripts for each transformation rule, confirming that the original problem statement can be reconstructed without heuristics. \emph{Cognitive Tractability:} The transform must be simple enough that a human, equipped only with pen and paper, can decode the text exactly. \emph{Explicit Decoding Protocol:} We provide the exact transformation rule in plain English to the model in the user query.
+We explicitly instruct the model to execute a two-stage trajectory: first, programmatically decode the input to reconstruct the problem statement; second, execute mathematical reasoning to solve it. \emph{Grid Padding and Alignment:} For all visual and spatial encodings, we ensure that character spacing is strictly preserved by substituting blank spaces with explicit dots (\texttt{.}) or padding the grid dimensions perfectly.
+This ensures that when the LLM's tokenizer parses the grid, the geometric alignment (e.g., columns in the vertical snake, or edges in the rectangle) remains structurally intact.

-All models are supplied with standard chain-of-thought system prompt: "You are a helpful math assistant.
+We supply all models with a standard chain-of-thought system prompt: "You are a helpful math assistant.
 Please reason step by step, and put your final answer within \verb|\\boxed{}|."
-To disentangle perturbation decoding from reasoning failures, we perform sequential cognitive overload experiment, where we ask the model to solve a set of problems within a single query and record the accuracy only on the last problem.
+To disentangle perturbation decoding from reasoning failures, we perform a sequential cognitive overload experiment, where we ask the model to solve a set of problems within a single query and record the accuracy only on the last problem.
 For sequential cognitive overload, we additionally prompt the model in user query with "Solve these completely unrelated math problems.
 For each problem put your final answer within \verb|\\boxed{}|".